 For speaker recognition, pattern generation is the process of generating speaker specific models with collected data in the training stage.
 The mostly used modeling techniques for modeling includes Vector Quantization (VQ) and Gaussian Mixture Modeling (GMM) [13-15].
 The VQ modeling involves clustering the feature vectors into several clusters and representing each cluster by its centroid vector for all the feature comparisons.
-The GMM modeling involves clustering the feature vectors into several clusters and representing all these clusters using a weighted mixture of several Gaussians.
+The GMM modeling involves clusters using a weighted mixture of several Gaussians.
 The parameters that include mean, variance and weight associated with each Gaussian are stored as models for all future comparisons.
 For speaker recognition, the Gaussian Mixture Model (GMM) has been the most popular clustering technique.
 A GMM is similar to a VQ in that the mean of each Gaussian density can be regarded as a centroid among the codebook.
 However, unlike the VQ approach, which makes "hard" decision (only a single class is selected for feature vector) in pattern matching, the GMM makes a "soft" decision on mixture probability density function.
 This kind of soft decision is extremely useful for speech to cover the time variation.